 The industrial arts class area on the first floor of the former Ocracoke Volunteer Fire Department building was severely damaged by 48 inches of flood water.
 Almost all the equipment, such as the 3-D printer and table saws were ruined and needed to be replaced.
 It reopened for this academic year.

 Securing funding for a new school was a time-consuming process and Basnight noted how many helped including Gov. Roy Cooper, the General Assembly, especially Ocracoke’s state Rep. Bobby Hanig (R-Currituck), the Department of Public Instruction, Hyde County government, its Board of Education and Ocracoke’s county commissioners, former Tom Pahl and current Randal Mathews.

-Ben Cahoon of Cahoon and Kasten Architects, of Nags Heat, is the architect.
-A.R, Chassen Construction will do the building.
+Ben Cahoon of Cahoon and Kasten Architects, of Nags Head, is the architect.
+A.R.
+Chassen Construction will do the building.
 Tommy Burrus will serve as the owner representative.